kevinmastascusa/scaffold_ai/PROGRESS.md

 - **Create user-friendly error messages** for missing dependencies
 - **Implement progress tracking** for long-running processes
 - **Add configuration profiles** for different deployment scenarios

+---

+## Completed Tasks

+- **Combined words issue:** Programmatic detection and post-processing implemented.
+All major combined words are now split or confirmed as legitimate.
+See July 2025 update above.